 On the other hand, C4.5 produces good accurate results but with unnecessarily big trees.
-Pruning consistently underprunes the resulted trees.
+Pruning consistently under-prunes the resulted trees.
 However, the overly sized trees cannot be attributed only to the inadequacy of pruning to predict the optimal pruning level.
 When a decision tree induction method prunes away a subtree, it applies a statistical test that decides whether that subtree is justified by the data.
 But that decision has only been applied locally, in the pruned subtree.
 Its effect has not been allowed to percolate further up the tree, perhaps resulting in different choices being made on attributes to branch on.
-This is the dual process of greedy induction; pruning is another hillclimbing technique, which can quickly guide to a good result, or on the other hand, can substantially deviate from the optimum.
+This is the dual process of greedy induction; pruning is another hill-climbing technique which can quickly guide to a good result, or on the other hand, can substantially deviate from the optimum.

 Contrary to greedy induction, GATree produces a dynamic, small-biased, accuracy/size based tree optimisation.
-This procedure is potentially superior to the (treated as uncorrelated) build-prune procedure of greedy heuristics.
+This procedure is potentially superior than the (treated as uncorrelated) build-prune procedure of greedy heuristics.
 Nevertheless, GATree's "pruning capabilities" is just a side effect of its design.
-It is still open whether there are better ways to achieve its effect using more precise global metrics of tree quality.
+Possibly, there can be better ways to achieve its effect using more precise global metrics of tree quality.